benbria/uber-watchify/readme.markdown

 same as before, but will now return `null` if the cache is still valid. (a new cache is invalid)

+# new cli options

+## --cache-file or -cf

+A full path to the cache file you wish to save to.
+It will be created if it doesn't exist

+## --no-watch or -n

+Whether to setup watch listeners.
+Defaults to `true`

+# example

+`>uber-watchify main.js --no-watch --cache-file main.browserify.cache.json -o bundle.js`

 # license

 MIT